pandora-web-server/pandora-web-server/headers-module/README.md

 Rule specificity becomes relevant whenever more than one rule applies to a particular host/path combination.
 That’s for example the case when both an `include` and an `exclude` rule match a location.
-The other relevant scenario is when the same HTTP header is configured multiple times with different values.
+The other relevant scenario is when the same HTTP header setting is configured multiple times with different values.

 In such cases the more specific rule wins.
 A rule is considered more specific if: